 If you see the colorfully painted houses throughout San Francisco that make your jaw drop due to intricate detail and beauty, you’ve found the famous Painted Ladies.
 The Victorian and Edwardian houses are noticeable by the three or more paint colors that embellish their innovative architectural features and dramatic windows.
 Many homes were built in the late 1800s and have been renovated for nearly 50 years.

 Prices run the gamut from two to five or six million, many in need of repair, and pay tribute to the California Gold Rush.

 46. Admire San Diego’s Skyline

-The city of Santa Cruz, California, is home to eye-catching sunsets and killer beaches, but also the historic amusement park (SC Beach Boardwalk) right on the water’s edge.
+The city of Santa Cruz, California, is home to eye-catching sunsets, killer beaches, and the historic amusement park (SC Beach Boardwalk) right on the water’s edge.
 Residents and tourists take advantage of the sprawling beach, with picture-perfect views, to camp, sunbathe, frolic, and have bonfires.
-I was lucky to participate in one with the tourism board, complete with S’Mores, on my visit.
-Santa Cruz has a vibe that I almost didn’t recognize for California and one that I would visit again and again.

 We have stayed at some amazing properties on our California visits.
 A few of our favorites are:

 - Shutters on the Beach, Santa Monica